How to Set Up Google Analytics for Your Website

 ) and give the data stream a name.

-Step 4: Add the Google Analytics Tracking Code to Your Website
+Step 4: Add the Tracking Code to Your Website

 To start collecting data, you need to add the Google Analytics tracking code to your website.
 Here’s how: